agradus/OpenLdocs/docs/documentation/guides/developer_guide.md

 ##### Generating Java Classes from Datatype Tables
 Some rules require complex data models as input parameters.
 Developers have to generate classes for each datatype defined in an Excel file for using them in a static interface as method arguments.
 The static interface can be used in engine factory.
 For more information on how to create and use a wrapper, see [Using OpenL Tablets Rules from Java Code](#using-openl-tablets-rules-from-java-code).

 **Note:** Datatype is an OpenL table of the Datatype type created by a business user.
 It defines a custom data type.
 Using these data types inside the OpenL Tablets rules is recommended as the best practice.
-For more information on datatypes, see [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide), the **Datatype Table** section.
+For more information on datatypes, see [OpenL Tablets Reference Guide > Datatype Table](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#datatype-table).
 To generate datatype classes, proceed as follows:

 1. For Maven, configure the OpenL Maven plugin as described in [Configuring the OpenL Maven Plugin](#configuring-the-openl-maven-plugin) and run the Maven script.